-The ATLAS calorimeter measures the energies of charged and neutral particles.
+The ATLAS calorimeter measures the energies and positions of charged and neutral particles.
 It consists of metal plates (absorbers) and sensing elements.
 Interactions in the absorbers transform the energy into a "shower" of particles that are detected by the sensing elements.

 A cryostat surrounding the calorimeter maintains the argon in a liquid state at a temperature of –185 degrees Celsius (above which argon is a gas).
 When photons and electrons cross the lead plates, part of their energy is transformed into pairs of particles that spread out, thus revealing their presence.
 This shower creates an electric signal that is first collected on the electrodes.
-The signal is then transferred from the electrodes to the surrounding electronics through vacuum-sealed cylinders of cables called feedthroughs, specifically designed to preserve the properties of the signals while they make the transition from the cold liquid argon to the warm area where the electronics are located.
+The signal is then transferred from the electrodes to the surrounding electronics through vacuum-sealed cylinders of cables in feedthroughs, specifically designed to preserve the properties of the signals while they make the transition from the cold liquid argon to the warm area where the electronics are located.

 Before the electronic boards were installed in the calorimeter, a team of Brookhaven physicists, engineers, and technicians tested their response to electrical signals by immersing them in liquid nitrogen.
 (Liquid nitrogen simulates the cold temperature of liquid argon but is generally cheaper and more readily available.)